Phase-space perturbation theory for cosmic large-scale structure: Beyond the single-stream approximation

 Note that $\omega_0$ is precisely the perfectly cold solution~\eqref{eq:omega_cold}, which is recovered in the large-scale limit (LSL).
 Higher-order corrections can be calculated recursively,

 In figure~\ref{fig:density}, we show the late-time linear density contrast $\delta^{(1)}(\vec{k},\eta) = \delta f^{(1)}(\vec{k},0,\eta)/\bar{\rho}$.

 On sufficiently small scales, $k \gtrsim k_\sigma$, it is exponentially suppressed compared to linear SPT---small-scale structure diffuses due to the non-vanishing velocity dispersion.
-We complement the numerical results with approximations up to seventh order in the aforementioned expansion,
+This is a consequence of our background--perturbation split, which includes the dispersion due to free streaming nonperturbatively.
+At higher orders, this small-scale damping might regulate the UV divergences that SPT suffers from.
+We complement our numerical results with approximations up to seventh order in the aforementioned expansion\footnote{When including a longitudinal scalar perturbation of the velocity dispersion in the initial conditions as done in ref.~\cite{McDonald2011}, we exactly reproduce their coefficients up to order $(k/k_\sigma)^2$.
+Note, however, that ref.~\cite{McDonald2011} uses a truncation of the momentum-cumulant hierarchy.},

 matching the numerical result closely for $k/k_\sigma \lesssim 1$.
 Due to our choice of initial conditions, the velocity dispersion can be decomposed into two scalar modes within linear theory,

 In the following discussion, we will consider dimensionless quantities, measuring the growth of perturbations relative to the background.
 This also allows for a direct comparison to results obtained from the truncated Vlasov hierarchy \cite{McDonald2011, Garny2023lin, Garny2023nonlin}.
 The mode $\sigma^{(1)}_\identity/\bar{\sigma}$ decays, whereas the longitudinal mode grows linearly at late times, $\sigma^{(1)}_\parallel/\bar{\sigma} \propto D_+$, as presented in figure~\ref{fig:sigma}.
 This is in qualitative agreement with the findings of refs.~\cite{McDonald2011, Garny2023lin}.